MythFinance/docs.myth.finance/dualSTAKE/src/farming.md

 Farms complete the synergy between your ASA and its dualSTAKE form.
 Read about the benefits of providing farms below.

-_Note: Farms only support the paired ASA of each dualSTAKE contract, e.g. `coopALGO` farms can only supplement with `COOP`._
+_Note: Farms only support the paired ASA of each dualSTAKE contract, e.g. `gobtcALGO` farms are only compatible with `goBTC`._

 ## Farming benefits